Sanjay Mitra (actor)

 Sanjay Mitra (born 1 March 1966) is an Indian actor who appears in Malayalam, Hindi, Bengali, and Telugu films.

 Personal life

 He married Suparna Anand, his co-star in Vaishali in 1997 and they have two sons, Manav Mitra (1999) and Bhavya Mitra (2001).
 However, they were divorced in 2008.
-He then remarried Taruna Mitra in 2010.
+He then married Taruna Mitra in 2010.

 Career

 He made his debut with the Malayalam film Vaishali, along with Suparna Anand.
 Years later, Mitra appeared in the Malayalam film Poonilamazha.
-His Telugu film Hrudayanjali had a delayed release in 2002, and received critical acclaim.
+His Telugu film Hrudayanjali had a delayed release in 2002 and received critical acclaim.